Infected Gum Pocket: Causes & Treatment

 Infected Gum Pocket – Conclusion

 A gum pocket is a space between the tooth and gum that forms as a result of periodontal disease, an infection of the gums.
-As the periodontal disease progress, the gum pockets become deeper and infected, causing pain.
+As the periodontal disease progresses, the gum pockets become deeper and infected, causing pain.
 The treatment of the gum pocket depends on its depth, which is determined by a dental examination.

 Share This Post